Zinebb12/Zinebb12/README.md

 - 👋 Hi, I’m @Zinebb12
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning and studying with ALX Africa .
-- 💞️ ’m looking for someone who can collaborate on coding projects.
+- 💞️ I’m looking for someone who can collaborate on coding projects.

 <!---